Please note this post contains major *SPOILERS* from the 2019 film Joker.

 This is only one of several origin stories the Joker has told throughout his comic book history.
-Even in 2008’s The Dark Knight, the Joker, portrayed by Heath Ledger, tells inconsistent stories of how he got his scars.
+Even in 2008’s The Dark Knight, the Joker, portrayed by Heath Ledger, tells conflicting stories of how he got his scars.

 The lure of the Joker lies in his mystery.
 How can he be a daunting, sporadic character if we knew everything about him?
-As revealed in the comics, maybe he himself can’t recall his true origin.
+As revealed in the comics, maybe he can’t recall his true origin.

-Now that we have looked over the Joker’s history, let’s get into 2019’s Joker.
+Now that we have looked over the Joker’s history let’s get into 2019’s Joker.

 2) Arthur’s Stay in Arkham is Fishy

 The first time we see Arthur Fleck speaking to his therapist, she recalls a time when he was held in Arkham’s psychiatric ward.
 Although a quick flashback, it reveals a lot to the audience.